David-Worboys/Black-DVD-Archiver/README.md

 * _No Transcode_ — This is the preferred option as the source video is archived in the original, untouched, video format.
   * The fastest option as the source video is copied into the appropriate archive folders and will not slow down the [Make DVD Process](#dvd-layout-window).
-  * **There is a risk in archiving video files in the orginal format**
+  * **There is a risk in archiving video files in the original format**
-    * if that format is proprietry or not widely supported then the source video may prove hard to view/edit at a later date
+    * if that format is proprietary or not widely supported, then the source video may prove hard to view/edit at a later date
 * _FFV1 (Archival)_ — This is a preferred method of archiving video files by the Library of Congress and other leading video preservation organisations.